syncthing/docs/users/faq-parts/usage.rst

 - The upgrade button appears in the web GUI when a new version has been released.
 Pressing it will perform an upgrade.

-- To force an upgrade from the command line, run ``syncthing -upgrade``.
+- To force an upgrade from the command line, run ``syncthing --upgrade``.

 Note that your system should have CA certificates installed which allows a secure connection to GitHub (e.g. FreeBSD requires ``sudo pkg install